Mercedes-Benz 190E Buyer’s Guide: 12 Things to Inspect Before You Pay (2026)

 Aero-tweaked bodywork, wider tracks, and a short-stroke engine spec'd for DTM.
 Just 502 units — exactly enough to meet homologation rules.

-Klaus Ludwig drives the 190E 2.5-16 Evolution II to the DTM title.
-The W201 cements its place in racing history.
+Klaus Ludwig drives the 190E 2.5-16 Evolution II to the DTM championship.
+The W201 stops proving itself.

 Evolution II